 Entertainment & Activities

-Sky Princess and Carnival Panorama will also feature audience participation shows, appropriate for the entire family: The Voice of the Ocean on Sky Princess, and Lip Sync Battle and Hasbro, The Game Show on Carnival Panorama.
+Sky Princess and Carnival Panorama also feature audience participation shows, appropriate for the entire family: The Voice of the Ocean on Sky Princess, and Lip Sync Battle and Hasbro, The Game Show on Carnival Panorama.

 While all three of 2019's new ships have robust kids' and teen's clubs, as well as late night group babysitting, Carnival Panorama and Norwegian Encore are the most child friendly with a larger selection of family-oriented spaces, cabin choices and activities.
-(With that said, Sky Princess does offer two-bedroom family suites with room for up to eight people.)
+(With that said, Sky Princess does offer two-bedroom suites with room for up to eight people.)

 Carnival Panorama, in particular, has lots to offer families from the Family Harbor section of cabins (complete with Family Harbor Lounge) to the line's Seuss at Sea partnership and attractions like Build-A-Bear workshop and the ZSpa teen spa program.

 Norwegian Encore is the only ship with a space for kids under 2 to go, though they must be accompanied at all times by a parent.

 A quick snapshot of the itineraries that the three new ships are offering reveal the following highlights:

 Sky Princess was the only one of 2019's new cruise ships to begin its year in Europe, sailing a short season of weeklong Mediterranean voyages before it headed across the Atlantic to Fort Lauderdale.
 From here, the ship is primarily operating weeklong Caribbean cruises.
 In May 2020, Sky Princess returns to Europe for a series of 10- and 11-night Scandinavia itineraries, before returning yet again to the United States for a short series of Canada and New England sailings from New York City.